tonysun83/couchdb/share/doc/src/replication/protocol.rst

     multiple Leaf Revisions (aka Conflict Revisions) due to concurrent updates.

 Document:
-    A document is a JSON object with a unique ID and Revision.
+    A document is a JSON object with an ID and Revision defined in ``_id`` and ``_rev`` fields respectively.
+Document's ID MUST be unique across the Database where it stored.

 Database:
     A collection of Documents with a unique URI.